The best business phone service makes it easy to set up, manage, and run a full business phone system using internet technology.

 Costs are usually based on a user basis rather than business turn-over, and though many phone service companies offer clear and flat-rate pricing, some providers will seek to provide a personalized quote instead which can often cost more while allowing for extra options not normally available.

-As we move into 2020, here then are the best in phone services for business, with our main choices featured, with additional options to consider following.
+Here then are the best business phone services, with our main choices featured, with additional options to consider following.

-- We've also highlighted the best business smartphones
+- We've also featured the best IP phones.

 RingCentral Office promotes itself as an all-in-one solution for all business sizes, with a unified communications strategy that means plenty of integration options, from Google to Microsoft, Oracle to Amazon, and Zendesk to Salesforce.